BWoodfork/scala-tic-tac-toe/README.md

 To check your java version, `java -version` from the console.

 ###Setup

-`git clone this repository`
+While in the terminal window

-###Boot Up The SBT build tool
+`git clone` the `game-thingy` repo

-From the console, cd into the root directory of `/game-thingy`
+`cd/` into the root directory `game-thingy`

 Boot up SBT:

 `sbt`

 ###Run Tic-Tac-Toe Game
 After SBT has booted up.
-To play a game, simply enter `run` (while in the SBT console window) followed by the number of players and the player tokens.
+To play a game (while in the SBT console window), enter `run` followed by the number of players and the player tokens.

 Example Commands:

 `run 1 o x`  [To play against the unbeatable AI]

 `run 2 o x`  [To play a human vs human game]

+The number indicates the number of players playing the game.
 The first token has the first move.
-You substitute the `x` or `o` tokens with any other letters you wish as well.
+You can substitute the `x` or `o` tokens with any other letters you wish as well.

 ###Run Unit Tests

-Boot up SBT (if it isn't running already):
+Boot up SBT [If it is not currently running]:

 `sbt`